voidoperator/leelo/README.md

 - Pre-commit forces lint script to run.
 - Axios is used for all API calls.
 - Relative-Time used to parse Reddit API's epoch time.
+- ReactMarkdown is used to render comments with markdown in them.

 # Contributing